 The Santa Fe Depot at Douglass was closing.

 The annual St. James Ice Cream Social attracted almost 1,000 people.

 The American Legion sponsored swim meet at the local pool attracted 300 people.
 Mayor Newton Male and other officials presented awards tot he winners.

 A huge thunderstorm hit Augusta with wind gusts breaking power lines and knocking out power, which left most of northern Augusta without power up to 4 hours.
 Most of the storm damage was near State and Kelly.

-Page 2 of 2 - Laura Teegarden was the new field advisor for the southern half of the Four Winds Girl Scout Council territory.
+Laura Teegarden was the new field advisor for the southern half of the Four Winds Girl Scout Council territory.